nuitrcs/r-online-2020/README.md

 Alternative/extra material:
 * YaRrr!
-The Pirate’s Guide to R [Matrices and Dataframes](https://bookdown.org/ndphillips/YaRrr/matricesdataframes.html)
+The Pirate's Guide to R [Matrices and Dataframes](https://bookdown.org/ndphillips/YaRrr/matricesdataframes.html)
+* YaRrr!
+The Pirate's Guide to R [Advanced dataframe manipulation](https://bookdown.org/ndphillips/YaRrr/advanceddataframe.html) - includes a small part on dplyr, which we aren't covering this week
 * [Data Carpentry Data Analysis and Visualization in R for Ecologists](https://datacarpentry.org/R-ecology-lesson/02-starting-with-data.html) Lesson 2 Starting with Data: covers data frames and factors (a Monday topic)
 * Interactive tutorial on data frames : [DataCamp 15 Easy Solutions To Your Data Frame Problems In R](https://www.datacamp.com/community/tutorials/15-easy-solutions-data-frame-problems-r)
 * Subset a data frame: [Learning Statistics with R v1](https://learningstatisticswithr.com/book/datahandling.html#subsetdataframe) 7.5 Extracting a subset of a data frame (7.3 on vectors is also useful)